Igalia/ref-cpp/README.md

 loathe to expose this interface to the web, which is effectively what you'd be doing if you went down this route.

+#### Idea 3: User application allocates GC-managed memory

 The third solution would be to forgo reference-counting for the parts of your object graph that might have cycles with garbage-collected objects.
 Instead, you make that part of the graph also managed by the garbage collector.
 That is the approach we are going to take here: define a facility to allow C++ to allocate data on the garbage-collected heap.
 For good usability, we will also extend C++ to allow a subset of C++ types to allocate their instances using these new garbage-collected